Tyrrrz/Gress/Readme.md

 #### Progress collector

-This handler works by storing every reported progress update in an internal collection that can be accessed later.
+This handler works by storing all reported progress updates in a collection, whose values can be retrieved later.
-It's primarily designed for testing scenarios, where it can be useful to verify whether a specific routine reports its progress correctly.
+It's primarily designed for testing purposes.

-You can use it like so:
+Here's how you can use it to verify that a method reported its progress correctly:

 ```csharp
 [Fact]